letloop/letloop/README.md

 ## `letloop check [--fail-fast] LIBRARY`

-Discover libraries, and execute their checks.
+Discover libraries, and execute their checks with code coverage.

 A procedure check must be a thunk exported by a library, with a procedure name that starts with `~check`, such as